Synchronize a Catalog with an External Platform

 Did you know?

-A seller's catalog is the source of the Square Dashboard Item Library and the source for items shown in Square Point of Sale.
+A seller's catalog is the source of the Square Dashboard item library and for items shown in Square Point of Sale.

 You need to know which platform hosts the master ("source of truth") catalog.
 Changes should be synchronized from the master catalog to the catalog in the other platform.